You have something to say.

 Not sure how to take your communication to the next level?
-That’s exactly where we come in!
-We will meet you where you are and build your communication skills from there up to where you want and need them to be.
+That’s exactly where I come in!
+I’ll meet you where you are and build your communication skills from there up to where you want and need them to be.

 My mission is to give you the tools and experience you need to go out into the world and affect the change you want by delivering your message to your audience effectively.